 BP: Bench points.
 A player gets three points if he is first off the bench, two if second and one if third.
 Shows Sean Miller’s rotation.

-OSU: Productivity points against Oregon State
+WSU: Productivity points against Washington State

-OMIN: Minutes played against Oregon State
+WMIN: Minutes played against Washington State

 PP: Productivity Points (Points, assists, rebounds, steals, blocked shots, FGs made, FTs made added together and then subtracted by missed FGs, missed FTs, personal fouls and turnovers)